Logo preload

 • We’ve also reorganized our Terms of Service to include language covering Fulcrum Community as well as Fulcrum’s standard subscription service.
 This means that all Fulcrum users are covered by the same Terms of Service, regardless of how they are onboarded into the system.

-We hope these changes make things a little easier for all our customers and reflect our commitment to protecting personal information.
-If you have any questions, please send us an email and we’ll be happy to help!
+We believe these changes will make things easier for our customers and demonstrate our commitment to protecting personal information.